ppy/osu-wiki/news/2023/2023-03-15-new-featured-artist-minstrel.md

 ### Minstrel - futuristic recollection

-[This map](https://osu.ppy.sh/beatmapsets/1934280) hosted by [Hinsvar](https://osu.ppy.sh/users/1249323) may be your next favourite map.
+[This map](https://osu.ppy.sh/beatmapsets/1934280) hosted by ::Hinsvar::{ user-id=1249323 } may be your next favourite map.
 Do something about that.

 <audio controls>
     <source src="https://assets.ppy.sh/artists/349/recollection/Minstrel%20-%20futuristic%20recollection.mp3">